Fastidio96/SwitchLang/README.md

 # SwitchLang
-A javascript library for multilanguage sites without the backend.
+A javascript library for create multilanguage sites without the backend.
-REQUIRE JQUERY